 This is the simple yet profound answer to why we celebrate the Navaratri.
 The meaning of these nine nights is much deeper for the Bhaktas of Shakti.
 Across the world, Shaktas (the followers of Shakti) revere the many forms of the goddess, with different aims, from material to spiritual in the heart.

-In this article, we will take a look at some of the forms in which Mahashakti graces the Srishti with her presence.
+In this guide, we will take a look at some of the forms in which Mahashakti graces the Srishti with her presence.
 Beyond the Navadurga, who are traditionally associated with the nine nights, the forms of Anantaroopini (one with endless forms) Devi are enthralling to evoke, and even chanting their name internally for once, is equal to innumerable Yajnas.

 She is the supreme form of the great goddess, the most widely revered deity, as the manifestation of the cosmic powers of all gods, which appeared as a divine feminine and annihilated the forces of Mahishasura.
+Durga is worshipped by her devotees for protection against negativity, for blessings of auspiciousness, and as a mother who is ever-present to remove fears from the hearts of her children.

 This is why, she is often called “Durgati-nashini”- she who removes ill luck.